+D Action

 Responsibility Action

+•

-Faculty and/or Team Members complete the Suspec ed violation occurs, ted Code of Conduct form Dean of the appropriate Dean Violation Form and so Within 5 days of rece and materials, author Review the Suspected Code of Conduct Violation Form and supporting documentation.
+Faculty and/or Team Members complete the Suspec ed violation occurs, ted Code of Conduct form Dean of the appropriate Dean 2.
+Review the Suspected Code of Conduct Violation Form and supporting documentation.
 Within 5 days of receiving Investigation Report and materials, authorize one of the following subsequent courses of actions as appropriate.
-IF: THEN: The issue is not substantiated, Take no action. • The issue proved substantiated but does not warrant a formal charge (NCU has an official Warning Letter), Ű, • The issue is proved substantiated and warrants a formal charge due to the seriousness and/or repeat violations (NCU has an official Charging Letter), inform the offender
+IF: THEN: The issue is not substantiated, Take no action.
+The issue proved substantiated but does not warrant a formal charge (NCU has an official Warning Letter), Send a Warning Letter to alert the offender that continued or similar behavior in the future may result in a formal charge of violation of the Code.
+The issue is proved substantiated and warrants a formal charge due to the seriousness and/or repeat violations (NCU has an official Charging Letter), Send a Charging Letter to inform the offender of the charge.
+Send communication in hard copy, by Compass Message or NCU email, and by personal email if available.
+Provide the policy, details of the offense, and rebuttal directions.

-Ctude of

-Student 5.
-If you choose to respond to the Charging Letter, you must do so within 10 days of the

-date of the Charging Letter:

-Response must be in

-writing to the Dean.

-Response should include

-details regarding your position on

-the charge(s) as specified in the

-letter

-If the individual would like to

-address the Student Code of

-Conduct Committee, that desire

-must be stated in writing along

-with a contact telephone number.

-The individual will have the

-10 minutes before the Committee

-meets to state his or her position

-verbally.
-(The time is not intended

-for open discussion but the

-individual should be prepared to

-answer questions posed by the

-Committee in clarifying the

-events.)

-Once completed, the call

-will be terminated and the

-Committee will discuss.

-Code of 6.
-Evaluate relevant documentation and

-Conduct render a final decision in writing, including the

-Committee appropriate sanction(s).
+1 Student 5.
+If you choose to respond to the Charging Letter, you must do so within 10 days of the date of the Charging Letter: • Response must be in writing to the Dean. • Response should include details regarding your position on the charge(s) as specified in the letter • If the individual would like to address the Student Code of Conduct Committee, that desire must be stated in writing along with a contact telephone number. • The individual will have the 10 minutes before the Committee meets to state his or her position verbally.
+(The time is not intended for open discussion but the individual should be prepared to answer questions posed by the Committee in clarifying the events.) • Once completed, the call will be terminated and the Committee will discuss.
+Code of Conduct Committee 6.
+Evaluate relevant documentation and render a final decision in writing, including the appropriate sanction(s).
 Dean 7.
-Write a letter to the individual informing

-Dean him/her of the outcome and have it delivered in

-hard copy, by Compass Message or NCU email,

-and by personal email if available.

-8. Place a copy of the notification letter in

-the student record and send copies to the

-Registrar and Office of Legal Affairs.

-9. Notify the appropriate area(s) to ensure

-the Committee's decision is enforced.

-DECISION IS FINAL: All Committee decisions
+Write a letter to the individual informing him/her of the outcome and have it delivered in hard copy, by Compass Message or NCU email, and by personal email if available.
+8. Place a copy of the notification letter in the student record and send copies to the Registrar and Office of Legal Affairs.
+9. Notify the appropriate area(s) to ensure the Committee's decision is enforced.
+DECISION IS FINAL: All Committee decisions are final and there are no additional appeal